marcalph/ml-biscuit/README.md

 │                         the creator's initials, and a short `-` delimited description, e.g.
 │                         `1.0-marcalph-initial-data-exploration`.│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-│   └── figures        <- Generated graphics and figures to be used in reporting │
+│   └── figs           <- Generated graphics and figures to be used in reporting │
 ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project.│   │